jasonbrianhall/cometbusters/README.md

 **Invulnerability Frames**
 - 2-3 seconds of protection after taking damage
-- Flash white to indicate active status
+- Flash to indicate active status
 - Gives you time to escape and reorganize

 ### Scoring System